bbleds/Ionic-Notes/README.md

 # Ionic-Notes
-A note taking app built using the Ionic framework that utilizes Local Storage, and works on the web, iPhone and Android
+A note taking app built using the Ionic framework that utilizes Local Storage and Angular.js.
+Works on the web, iPhone and Android